Dennis Lillee: Betting

 At Headingley on the 1981 tour of England, Australia was in such a strong position at one stage of the third Test that bookmakers at the ground were offering odds of 500–1 against an England victory.
 These odds were flashed on the scoreboard during a break in the game and noticed by the Australian players.
 Lillee and Rod Marsh believed that the odds were so ludicrous that, via a third party, they each put a small wager on the outcome, later describing their actions as a "joke".
 Between them, they collected 7,500 pounds when England pulled off a comeback victory.
 Both men openly discussed the incident and received no official censure or sanction, although some criticised their actions.
 There has never been a suggestion that the bets compromised their efforts in the game.
-However, the issue has been re-examined in modern times following the match-fixing scandals that have plagued international cricket since the mid-1990s.
+The issue has been re-examined in modern times following the match-fixing scandals that have plagued international cricket since the mid-1990s.

 After retirement

 Lillee made a brief comeback to first-class cricket in 1987–88 for Tasmania, taking a wicket with his first ball.
 In 1988, he played eight matches for English county team Northamptonshire before suffering a severe ankle injury.
 In his autobiography, Lillee claimed that he played again as a preparation for a possible comeback to the Australian team that was suggested by the then captain Allan Border.

-Since retirement Lillee has dedicated himself to mentoring and coaching young bowlers, most notably Brett Lee, Shaun Tait, and Mitchell Johnson.
+Since retirement Lillee has dedicated himself to mentoring and coaching young bowlers, most notably Brett Lee, Shaun Tait, Mitchell Johnson, and Pat Cummins.
 He was also associated with MRF Pace Foundation in India.
 Lillee continued playing cricket until 1999 for the traditional Australian Cricket Board President's XI match against touring sides at Lilac Hill.
 In his final match he took three wickets and played alongside his son Adam.

 From 2004 until his sudden resignation in September 2015, Lillee was the president of the Western Australian Cricket Association.